mattvenn/zero-to-asic-www/content/post/year_update_2022.md

 * Make the Zero to ASIC course more accessible, for example with the [low-cost ticket grant](/#grant)

 ## A Few Thoughts on Open-Source Silicon
-* Hard to admit Moore's law is slowing down, but perhaps this is a good push towards more innovation
+* It's hard to admit Moore's law is slowing down, but perhaps this can be a good push towards more innovation
 * There's still lots of room for innovation, such as advanced chip packaging and in application specific designs
 * So few people have access to semiconductors despire their ubiquity.
 As we lower the barrier to silicon, we can hopefully bring even more creativity to the problems.

-Here are two inspirational quotes on the topic:

-*I am, somehow, less interested in the weight and convolutions of Einstein’s brain than in the near certainty that people of equal talent have lived and died in cotton fields and sweatshops.* - Jay Gould

-*Thousands of geniuses live and die undiscovered - either by themselves or by other.* - Mark Twain